 How to work better with your board of directors

 For many executive teams and senior leaders, presenting to the board of directors feels like an unwelcome distraction from the critical day-to-day operational work.
 Company leaders have been known to try to keep the presentations ultra-polished and tight and to control the meeting to avoid unwanted questions from the board.
-But this practice can mean that the company is not getting the best out of their board members!
+But this practice can mean the company is not getting the best out of its board members!

-Here are a few ideas we would like to share, to help your teams work better with the board.
+Here are a few ideas we would like to share to help your teams work better with the board.

 • Never surprise the board (unless it is good news)!